 Soak the sun up on the beach

 We’ve left the best for last.
-After all, we already know what you really want to do on your day trip to Aegina: enjoy your time swimming and sunbathing on the beach.
+After all, we already know what you want to do on your day trip to Aegina: enjoy swimming and sunbathing on the beach.

 The four most popular beaches in Aegina are Souvala, Marathon, Agia Marina, and Perdika.

 Souvala and Agia Marina are usually the most crowded, lined with fish taverns, watersport rental hubs, hotels, and cafes.